ssp21/ssp21-spec/ssp21.md

 Symmetric session keys in this this section use the following abbrevations:

+* CK - a chaining key used as an intermediate key and later stretched into two session keys
+* AK - an authentication key used to authenticate both parties prior to final session key derivation
 * MOSK - Master to outstation session key
 * OMSK - Outstation to master session key